99XProblems/99-Scala-Problems/docs/problems.en.md

 This is a follow-up to P58.

-Now, we can attack the main problem: construct all the height-balanced binary trees with a given nuber of nodes.
+Now, we can attack the main problem: construct all the height-balanced binary trees with a given number of nodes.

 Example: